intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

     - **max_size:** Maximum size of log file
     - **max_file:** Maximum count of present log files

+# Network File System (NFS) Overview

+The Network File System* (NFS*) allows a system to share directories and files with others over a network.
+The advantage of using NFS is that end-users, as well as programs can access files on remote systems in the same way as local files.
+In addition, NFS uses less disk space, as it can store data on a single machine while remaining accessible to others over a network.

-### Optional Features: Redsocks and NFS
+## Optional Features: Redsocks and NFS Installation

-Either Redsocks or NFS is installed and configured during the installation process.
-By default, Redsocks is not installed; however, NFS is installed by default.
+Either NFS or Redsocks* is installed and configured during the installation process.
+By default, Redsocks _is not_ installed; however, NFS is installed by default.

-This is a map of enabled features.
-Redsocks is not enabled during the installation, as the default is set to false (shown in the example below).
-Therefore, if you want to install Redsocks you need to set the feature switch to True.
-Caution: After the installation should you decide you want to install Redsocks, you will need to redo the entire installation to include Redsocks and set the feature switch to True.
-It cannot be changed to False in your config file after the initial install.
-Redsocks and NFS are independent of each other, so use judgment when initially setting these feature switches.
+### Example NFS File

 ```yaml
 features:
   nfs: True
   redsocks: True
 ```

-## Features: Network File System (NFS) and Redsocks
-Nauta features include NFS and Redsocks*.
-To configure either NFS or Redsocks, you must enable either feature and configure feature options.

-## Network File System Overview
-The Network File System, or NFS allows a system to share directories and files with others over a network.
-The advantage of using NFS is that end-users as well as programs can access files on remote systems in the same way as local files.
-In addition, NFS uses less disk space, as it can store data on a single machine while remaining accessible to others over a network.

-## Redsocks Configuration
-Redsocks configuration is an optional part of the installer; therefore, it might apply only to limited number of installations.

-### Features List
+### Features List (NFS Default Settings)

 - **NFS:** default: True
 - **Redsocks:** default: disabled

+# Redsocks Overview

+Redsocks is the tool that allows you to redirect network traffic through a Socket (for example: SOCKS4, SOCKS5 or HTTPs proxy server).
+Redsocks operates through a proxy server, and as a result it is refered to as a transparent proxy redirector.

+## Redsocks Configuration

+Redsocks configuration is an optional part of the installer; however, if you choose this option configure Redsocks if you decide it is needed in your environment/organizationn.

+Redsocks _is not_ enabled during the installation, as the default is set to _False_ (shown in the example below).
+Therefore, if you want to install Redsocks you _must_ set the feature switch to **True**.

+**Caution:** After the installation should you decide you want to install Redsocks, you will need to redo the entire installation to include Redsocks and set the feature switch to True.
+It _cannot_ be changed to False in your config file after the initial install.
+Redsocks and NFS are independent of each other, so use judgment when initially setting these feature switches.

 ### How to Enable Features

-Additional features can be enabled using features object in configuration, as shown below.
+Additional features can be enabled using features in the configuration, as shown below.

 ```yaml
 features:
     redsocks: False
 ```

 ### Feature Plugin Configuration
-Configuration for features should be placed under `features_config`.

 ```yaml
 features: